ctu-mrs/ctu-mrs.github.io/docs/hardware/px4_configuration.md

 | 6           | Flight mode switch   | Changes the PX4 flight mode when you fly manually                                                          |
 | 7           | MRS system switch    | Switch used to trigger some functionality of the MRS UAV system, like the "remote" mode                    |
 | 8           | MRS emergency switch | Triggers an emergency behaviour (e-hover, e-land, failsafe land) according to MRS UAV system configuration |

 9. Calibrate your transmitter with the `Calibrate` button in QGroundControl and follow the instruction.
 10. Setup the flight modes.
-Select Channel 5 as Offboard switch channel and channel 6 as Position Control switch channel.
+Select Channel 5 as Offboard switch channel and channel 6 as Position Control switch channel and Mode Channel.
 Set Flight Mode 1 as Manual, Flight Mode 4 as Altitude and Flight Mode 6 as position (3 position switch is used at channel 6 to switch between those three modes).

 [![](fig/Qground3.png "QGroundControl radio setup")](fig/Qground3.png) | [![](fig/Qground4.png "QGroundControl flight modes setup")](fig/Qground4.png)

+11. Calibrate your ESCs in the `Power` section.
+You can also configure your battery here (not needed for the MRS UAV system).
+Note that the `Power` icon may stay red, you can ignore this.
+12. In the `Safety` section, configure failsafe actions.
+Standard MRS configuration is Warning for Low Battery Failsafe Trigger, Land mode for RC Loss Failsafe Trigger and Land imediately in the Return To Launch Settings.
+No other triggers are activated (Object detection, data link loss etc.).
+13. Setup the RC loss failsafe.
+This failsafe is activated when the drone is flying manually (not in offboard mode) and the RC signal is lost.
+The RC receiver on the drone is configured to output abnormally low throttle signal when RC is lost, which is detected by Pixhawk.
+This guide is for the Hitec Optima receivers, if you are using a different receiver the configuration steps may be different.
+To configure RC loss failsafe, follow these steps:
+  * Turn on your RC transmitter and receiver.
+  * Push you RC transmitter's throttle stick to the lowest level, then trim the throttle channel all the way down and use sub-trims to trim it even lower (we want to achieve the lowest possible value at the throttle CH2 channel).
+  * Do not move the other sticks, leave them in centered positions.
+  * Press the button on the RC receiver until the red LED turns off.
+Then release the button.
+The red and blue LEDs will start flashing for a while.
+This saves the current RC configuration as the output which the RC receiver produces when RC signal is lost.
+  * In QGroundControl go to the `Parameters` section and set parameter `RC_MAP_FAILSAFE` to `Channel 2` and `RC_FAILS_THR` to `950 us`.
+  * Restart Pixhawk.
+  * Now when you turn off your RC transmitter, QGroundControl should report `manual control lost` and when you turn your RC back on, it should report `manual control regained`.

 # ROS setup